lllyasviel/lllyasviel.github.io/README.md

 [中文版](https://lllyasviel.github.io/chinese)

-**The author of this article is not skilled at color or painting.**

-**All the colorization results are obtained by clicking buttons or canvases.**

 ![image](https://user-images.githubusercontent.com/19834515/30780925-601df226-a148-11e7-9af2-1c3165bdd6f7.png)

 This is a screenshot of the web APP.
 If you are a beginner, we recommend you to download the *default_refernces.zip*.
 You can get this file by clicking the link marked in red square.